Free consultation injury lawyer in Milwaukee: 5 things to prep for Free consultation injury lawyer in Milwaukee: 5 things to prep for

-Warshafsky does not charge a retainer fee.
-Your lawyer will only be paid for their work after you receive your compensation, making it easier for you to stay financially afloat in the wake of your injury.
-Your injuries could lead to outstanding medical debt and loss of work.
+Your Warshafsky lawyer will only be paid for their work after you receive your compensation, making it easier for you to stay financially afloat in the wake of your injury.
+Your injuries could lead to medical debt and loss of work.
 Credit card debt and creditor phone calls could be financially and psychologically devastating.
-An experienced personal injury attorney advises you on how to manage finances while your case unfolds.
+An experienced personal injury attorney will advise you on how to manage finances while your case unfolds

 Injured? it is about the money®

 Warshafsky Law has fought for the injured for over 5 decades